knmnyn/hugo-blox/content/authors/zekai/_index.md

 ---
 # Display name
-title: First Last
+title: Zekai Li

 # Full Name (for SEO)
-first_name: First
+first_name: Zekai
-last_name: Last
+last_name: Li

 # Is this the primary user of the site?
 superuser: true